daria-kafler/GA-SEI56-Project-02/README.md

 ## Approach

 Having only one day for this project, I kept the scope for small and simple, but what should I make?
 It happened to be a hot day and I wished I could be somewhere colder, an 'AHA' moment right there.
-I looked for simple open-source weather API and came across [Roberto Duessmann's](https://github.com/robertoduessmann) [Weather API](https://github.com/robertoduessmann/weather-api), which happened to be one of the few I felt confident in understanding the documentation for at the time.
+I looked for a simple open-source weather API and came across [Roberto Duessmann's](https://github.com/robertoduessmann) [Weather API](https://github.com/robertoduessmann/weather-api), which happened to be one of the few I felt confident in understanding the documentation for at the time.

 I drew up a quick wireframe in my notebook and figured I'd flesh things out once I get started.